Sustainable and healthy sectors

 « In a world made of plastic and noise,

-My linguistic services involve subtitling, localisation and translation (into Italian and Spanish), with a focus on sectors related to sustainability.
-This is something which I profoundly believe in, encompassing the environment and other sectors which directly or indirectly affect it.
-These include fair trade, sustainable tourism, natural cosmetics and ethical fashion, to mention just a few, but also areas with an emphasis on people and mental and physical well-being.
-After all, people and their environment are strongly intertwined and have a considerable influence on each other.
-Unfortunately, in modern times we have mistakenly become used to treating them as independent concepts.
+My linguistic services involve subtitling, localisation and translation (into Italian and Spanish), with a focus on sectors related to sustainability and health.
+These are fields which I profoundly believe in, encompassing the environment, wellness and other sectors like natural nutrition, physical and mental wellness, fair trade, sustainable tourism, natural cosmetics and ethical fashion, to mention just a few.
+Explore them all below.

 There are various factors that contribute to atmospheric pollution and consequent global warming.
 Energy produced from fossil fuels is one of the main causes, since burning these materials releases a substantial amount of climate-altering gases, which are responsible for what we know as the greenhouse effect.
 It’s vital that we adopt the necessary measures to reduce the emissions of these polluting substances as far as possible, implementing an energy transition which moves us from fossil fuels to renewables.
 For this to happen, we need to take action across the board to effect changes in multiple sectors.
 This includes, for example, degrowth as an alternative to capitalism (the demand for infinite growth – which is incompatible with our finite planet– is one of the culprits of the serious situation that we are facing), renewable energy, implementing a circular system for the economy rather than a linear one, waste management, environmentally sustainable architecture, agriculture and permaculture, environmental education, conservation of biodiversity and environmental protection.